buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Rarity:** Rare; **Cost:** 4000 gp

-this **rope** is 9 meters long and weighs 1.5 pounds, encumbrance 1.
+this **rope** is 9 meters long and weighs 0.7 kg, encumbrance 1.
 If you hold one end of the rope and use two actions to speak its command word, the other end darts forward to entangle a visible creature within 6 meters of you.
 The target must succeed on a Reflex Saving Throw with DC 18 or become restrained.
 You can release the creature by using two actions to speak a second command word.
 A restrained target can use two actions to make an opposed Strength check DC 25 or Escape Artist DC 18 (target' \*\*s choice).
 On a success, the creature is no longer restrained by the rope.

 The rope has Defense 20 and 20 Hit Points.
 It regains 1 hit point every 5 minutes as long as it has at least 1 hit point.
 If the rope drops to 0 Hit Points, it is destroyed.